-There are untold experiences to be had in Bermuda in the winter months, thanks to the annual Uncover Bermuda program, which generally runs from November through April.
+There are untold experiences to be had in Bermuda in the winter months, which generally run from November through April.
 A few highlights include:

 - Take A Bite Out Of Bermuda (TABOOB) Food Tour – Eat like a local on this foodie tour of Bermuda, which whisks you to the island’s Western landmarks, sites and attractions, and gives you insider knowledge of the island’s rich food culture.